Technologicat/mcpyrate/doc/main.md

 In `mcpyrate`, any exception raised during macro expansion is reported immediately at macro expansion time, and the program exits.

-The error report includes two source locations: the macro use site (which was being expanded, not running yet), and the macro code that raised the exception (that was running and was terminated due to the exception).
+The error report includes two source locations: the macro code that raised the exception (that was running and was terminated due to the exception), and the macro use site (which was being expanded, not running yet).

-The use site source location is reported in a chained exception (`raise from`), so if the second stack trace is long, scroll back in your terminal to see the original exception that was raised by the macro (including a traceback of where it occurred in the macro code).
+The use site source location is reported in a chained exception (`raise from`).
+Note that the use site report may show the unparsed source code in a partially macro-expanded state, depending on when the exception occurred.

+Each code snippet is shown as it was after the last successful macro expansion, i.e. just before the error occurred.
+This helps debug macros that output invocations of other macros, so you can see which step is failing.
+(If that's not immediately clear from the traceback, use the macro `mcpyrate.debug.step_expansion` to show the successful steps, too.)

+`mcpyrate` aims to produce compact error reports when an error occurs in a syntax transformer during macro expansion.
+Still, if a particular stack trace happens to be long, or if the report contains many chained exceptions, then as usual, scroll back in your terminal to see the details.

 ## Recommended exception types